What is the Devon Hospitals Short Stay School?

-The teaching team consists of four teachers and a teaching assistant who cover the full week between them.
+The teaching team consists of two teachers and a teaching assistant who cover the full week between them.
 The teaching staff are all qualified and experienced, and are employed by Devon County Council.

 Who is eligible for education in hospital?

 At daily handover meetings, the medical staff identify children and young people who may need hospital education input.
 These children may have a long-stay inpatient admission or may need frequent admissions to hospital.
 They may present with special educational needs.

 Who will work with your child?

 Any of the teaching staff may work with your child.
 However, each pupil will be allocated a designated lead teacher, who will coordinate schoolwork, liaise with school if appropriate, and attend any specific meetings.

 Where and when does ‘school’ happen?